 - Can my dog run with me?

 Yes!
-Your canine friends are more than welcome to join you on the 5k course.
+Your canine friends are more than welcome to join you on the 5K course in the purple corral only.
 You are the best judge of how your dog will react to a large crowd.
 Please be prepared to clean up after them.
 Note: dogs are not eligible for a medal.

 - Are there prizes?